 The BOE may appoint an advisory committee to assist in reviewing the Code and the District's response to Code of Conduct violations.
-The committee will be made up of representatives of student, teacher, administrator, and parent organizations, school safety personnel and other school personnel.
+The committee will be comprised of: student(s), teacher(s)/school staff(s), administrator(s), parent(s), community organization(s), and school safety personnel.